Tandy474/EA_Hybrid_Quiz/README.md

 A key feature of this project is the hybrid interface approach, offering two front-end options:
   TKinter: a desktop-style GUI suitable for local use on EA laptops.
-  Strealit: a browser-based interface ideal for demonstrations, remote access, and rapid deployment.
+  Streamlit: a browser-based interface ideal for demonstrations, remote access, and rapid deployment.

 Both interfaces read from the same CSV-based data store, ensuring consistency and ease of maintenance.
 The project uses Python and object-oriented programming principles, with classes for questions, quiz management, and authentication.
 The system includes exception handling, input validation, and testable logic, supported by automated unit tests.

 For the EA, this MVP is relevant because it provides a low-cost, accessible, and easily maintainable tool that supports organisational competence.
 The Hybrid design also demonstrates modern development practices, version control, documentation, and continuous integration, aligning with professional software engineering standards.

 ## 2  Design Section
 ### Figma-style GUI design